+5. Industry

-- 5. Delisting Risks: Bitstamp Eurpe S.A. might remove the token from trading in line with Bitstamp Markets Trading Rules. - 6.
-Industry: The token is and will be subject to all of the risks and uncertainties associated with a memecoin-project, where the token issued has zero intrinsic value.
-History has shown that most of this projects resulted in financial losses for the investors and were only set-up to enrich a few insiders with the money from retail investors. - 7.
-Competition: There are numerous other crypto-asset projects in the same realm, which could have an effect on the crypto-asset in question.
+The issuer is and will be subject to all of the risks and uncertainties associated with a memecoin-project, where the token issued has zero intrinsic value.
+History has shown that most of this projects resulted in financial losses for the investors and were only setup to enrich a few insiders with the money from retail investors.